Until the Ink Runs Out

 Until The Ink Runs Out is the second full-length album released by metalcore band Eighteen Visions.
 It is often considered to be the bands' finest release by much of the older fans, as well as the record that gathered national attention for the band, due to the rising of Trustkill Records.

 The album was recorded in a four-day session at Doubletime Studios, where they had previously recorded twice (once for a demo sometime in 1999, and once for the No Time for Love session) for a budget of just over one grand.
 This was the band's first release to feature Keith Barney on guitar, and would ultimately be the last to feature Javier van Huss on bass.

 Good Life Recordings 12" vinyl came out first.
 The vinyl had the words "Hair Dressers of the World" on side A and "Unite!" on side B on the matrix runout.
 It was limited to a pressing of 1000 on black and 200 on pink.
 Trustkill then released the CD version which first came in digipaks, but in pressings after 2002 it was released in jewel case.
-For some odd reason the CD version listed "Elevator Music" and "The Nothing" as combined songs, while on the vinyl they are actually on different sides of the record).
+The CD version listed "Elevator Music" and "The Nothing" as combined songs, while on the vinyl they are actually on different sides of the record).
 The CD omits "Elevator Music", which is a dark ambient interlude intended to split the album in half (finish the A side in the case of the vinyl).
 "Prelude to an Epic" was combined with "Flowers for Ingrid" on the CD, though this time the songs are both intact.